-The April 24, 2027 cruise on the Norwegian Jade departs from Tokyo, Japan.
+The April 24, 2027 cruise on the Norwegian Jade departs from Yokohama (tokyo), Japan.
 On this 16 Night North Pacific Crossing: Japan & Alaska (Tokyo To Vancouver) sailing, the ship will visit a total of 11 cruise port destinations, including its departure port.
 The Norwegian Jade sets sail on Saturday, Apr 24th and returns on Monday, May 10th.

 Norwegian Jade - April 24, 2027 - 16 Nights